Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Previous work

-Several existing works utilize additional observables in a fully supervised \citep{Hadad2018, Sun2022, Debbagh2023}, or semi-supervised \citep{Louizos2017} manner, combined with inductive biases in the form of structured models \citep{Siddharth2017}, mutual information constraints \citep{Alemi2019} or other regularization methods shared with unsupervised techniques \citep{Achille2017} to promote disentanglement.
 It has been hypothesized that representation learning approaches can be particularly useful in domain adaptation and transfer learning tasks due to their ability to capture underlying generative factors in data that are shared between tasks \citep{Bengio2014}.
 The gradient reversal approach utilized in this work was originally proposed to tackle domain adaptation for image classification \citep{Ganin2015, Ganin2016}.
 Similar approaches have been extended to the setting of multi-view and multi-modal learning \citep{Federici2020, Mondal2023, Aguerri2019, Hwang2020}.

-Limited guidance is available on incorporating physics-based models in VAE, and particularly on the impact of combining NN components and physics-based models on the interpretability and generalizability of the predictions.
-In the context of modeling physical systems described by ordinary differential equations, the issue of balancing physics-based and data-driven components is highlighted by \cite{Takeishi2021}, and addressed using a regularized training objective based on the posterior predictive check \citep{Gelman2013}.
-A similar setting is investigated in \cite{Linial2021} and \cite{Yildiz2019}, with the latter introducing a regularized objective to ensure consistency of the latent space with the known physics.
-In \cite{Walker2024} a VI approach is presented for discovering shared information in multi-modal data where the known physics are utilized to discover modality-dependent features that correlate with some part of the underlying physical process being studied.
-Recent work has explored the application of adversarial domain adaptation techniques to structural damage identification \citep{Wang2022}.
+Recent work has also explored the application of adversarial domain adaptation techniques to structural damage identification \citep{Wang2022}.
+Finally, it is important to note that our proposed architecture is similar to the Domain Invariant Variational Autoencoder (DIVA) proposed by \cite{Ilse2020}, from which we adopt part of our terminology.
+DIVA is targeted towards invariant representation learning and domain generalization in a purely data-driven setting and does not utilize adversarial training, instead explicitly imposing an independence assumption between subsets of the latent variables.